What we're about

 Meditation is a way to make the mind more stable and clear.
 From this point of view, meditation is not purely a Buddhist practice; it's a practice that anyone can do.
 It doesn't tie in with a particular spiritual tradition.
 If we want to undo confusion, we're going to have to be responsible for learning what our own mind is and how it works, no matter what beliefs we hold.

-The word for meditation in Sanskrit is "shamatha" in Sanskrit (Tibetan: shi-ne), which means "peacefully abiding."
-Peacefully abiding describes the mind as it naturally is.
+The word for meditation in Sanskrit is "shamatha" (shămă tă) in Sanskrit, which means "peaceful abiding."
+Peaceful abiding describes the mind as it naturally is.
 The word "peace" tells the whole story.
 This doesn't mean that we're peacefully ignoring things.
-It means that the mind is able to be present, without constantly leaving.
+It means that the mind is able to be present, without conflicting with natural reality.

-For more information on the LA Shambhala Center go to www.la.shambhala.org.
+For more information on Shambhala Meditation go to www.la.shambhala.org (http://www.la.shambhala.org/).